Useful information for PCN (Poison Centre Notification) submission

 Obliged to PCN submission

-Persons required to submit a PCN notification:
+Entities required to submit PCN notifications:

-Distributor as obliged to notification:
+Distributor as an obliged notifier

 PCN consultancy for distributors

-• the distributor instead of the supplier
+• a distributor on behalf of the supplier,

 How you can define your obligations?